ricky8k/Grapejuice-on-Arch/README.md

 ```
 yay -S grapejuice-git
 ```
+- `yay -S grapejuice-git` - Press "N" if it tells you about `Diffs to show?`

 Then you're all set!
 Now, head on over to [Patching](https://github.com/ricky8k/Grapejuice-on-Arch#Patching) to patch the Wine compatibility layer in order for Roblox to run properly.